Check My Bill Now

 How do I lower my medical bill?

-The most effective way to lower your medical bill is to combine two approaches: first, check for billing errors (80% of bills have at least one), then identify which federal laws apply to your situation.
+The most effective way to lower your medical bill is to combine two approaches: first, check for billing errors (studies find the majority of bills contain at least one), then identify which federal laws apply to your situation.
 The No Surprises Act, IRS charity care, and ACA appeal rights can each lower what you legally owe — sometimes dramatically.
 Our report tells you exactly which apply to your bill and how to use them.

 How do I reduce my medical bill?

-Start by requesting an itemized bill — 80% of medical bills contain errors.
+Start by requesting an itemized bill — most medical bills contain at least one error.
 Then identify which federal protections apply to your case.
 If you were seen by an out-of-network provider at an in-network facility, the No Surprises Act may cap your cost.
 If the hospital is nonprofit and your income qualifies, IRS charity care can reduce your bill to Medicare rates.

 What happens if I can't afford my medical bill?